tanishka-coder/tanishka-coder/README.md

 **Tech Stack:** Python, FastAPI, React, OpenAI API, PostgreSQL

 * Developed an AI-powered web application that analyzes resumes, extracts key skills, and provides personalized improvement suggestions based on current industry standards.
-Integrated LLM capabilities to generate interview questions, recommend learning roadmaps, and match resumes with relevant job descriptions.
+Integrated LLM capabilities to generate recommend learning roadmaps, and match resumes with relevant job descriptions.
 * Designed a scalable backend using **FastAPI** with REST APIs and optimized database queries for efficient processing.
 ---